raspberrypilearning/unity-add-position-text/en/step_1.md

 ![TextMeshPro Inspector showing default New Text.](images/tmp-text.png)

-Select the TeshMeshPro GameObject to adjust its settings in the Inspector:
+Select the TextMeshPro GameObject to adjust its settings in the Inspector:

 ![TextMeshPro RectTransform settings in the Inspector.](images/reposition-text.png)